-Margherita Pizza is a classic pizza recipe that is both beautiful and extremely simple to make!
+Margherita Pizza is a classic pizza recipe topped with fresh mozzarella, tomatoes and basil!

 What is Margherita Pizza?